Lissy93/dashy/README.md

 Configuration files are located in [`./public/`](https://github.com/Lissy93/dashy/tree/master/public).
 - `./public/conf.yml` - This is the main site configuration file, and is required for the app to work
-- `./public/item-icons` - If you're using custom icons for your items, then store these here.
-You can use sub-folders to keep things organised
+- `./public/item-icons` - If you're using your own icons, you can choose to store them locally for better load time.
+You can also use sub-folders to keep things organized
-- `./public/logo.png` - Optionally add a logo image for you're website, which will show in the top left

 Also within `./public` you'll find normal website assets, including `favicon.ico`, `manifest.json`, `robots.txt` and `web-icons/*`.
 There's no need to modify these, but you can do so if you wish.